MCP Tool Reference

 Get detailed information about an AppSignal incident.

-Use this to view current state, assignment, first/last occurrence, error messages, stack traces, or anomaly alert details.
+Returns current state, assignment, first and last occurrence, error messages, stack traces, or anomaly alert details.
 Supports exception and anomaly incidents.

 ParameterRequiredDescription